danieleteti/delphimvcframework/README.md

 - ⚡New! `MVCJSONRPCAllowGET` attribute allows a remote JSON-RPC published object, or a specific method, to be called using GET HTTP Verb as well as POST HTTP Verb.
 POST is always available, GET is available only if explicitly allowed. `IMVCJSONRPCExecutor` allows to specify which HTTP Verb to use when call the server JSON.RPC methods.
 The default verb can be injected in the constructor and each `ExecuteRequest`/`ExecuteNotification` allows to override od adhere to the instance default.

-- ⚡Improved!
+- ✅ Improved!
 Under some heavy load circumnstances the logger queue can get full.
 Now `TThreadSafeQueue` class uses a cubic function instead of a linear one to wait in case of very high concurrency.
 This allows a better resiliency in case of high load.

-- ⚡Improved internal architecture of custom type serializers in case of dynamic linked packages.
+- ✅ Improved internal architecture of custom type serializers in case of dynamic linked packages.

 - ⚡New `TMVCLRUCache` implementation.
 Very efficient implementation of LRU cache borrowed directly from [DMSContainer](http://dmscontainer.bittimeprofessionals.com/)

 - ⚡New! `TMVCActiveRecord` supports XML field type in PostgreSQL (in addition to JSON and JSONB).

-- ⚡Improved!
-Add parameter to set local timeStamp as UTC.
+- ✅ Improved!
+Added parameter to set local timeStamp as UTC.

-- ⚡Improved OpenAPI (Swagger) support.
+- ✅ Improved OpenAPI (Swagger) support.

-- ⚡Improved!
+- ✅ Improved!
 The unit tests fully test PostgreSQL, FirebirdSQL and SQLite while testing MVCActiveRecord framework.
 The other engines are tested using `activerecord_showcase` sample project.

-- ⚡Improved!
+- ✅ Improved!
 MVCActiveRecord doeas a better job to handle TDate/TTime/TDateTime types for SQLite (it is automatic because SQLite doesn't support date/time types).

-- ⚡Improved!
+- ✅ Improved!
 PostgreSQL, FirebirdSQL, Interbase and SQLite now support tablename and fields with spaces.

 - ⚡New!
 Mechanism to customize the JWT claims setup using the client request as suggested in [issue495](https://github.com/danieleteti/delphimvcframework/issues/495)